RedLeader962/myWebsite_Theme-al-folio-dev/_pages/about.md

 ---

 ### Core values:
+ * Ai for good
+ * Ethical AI:

+    > "Poor data, inexplicable code or rushed deployment can easily lead to AI systems that are not worth celebrating.”- [Abhishek Gupta](https://atg-abhishek.github.io) at the [World Economic Forum](https://www.weforum.org).

  * Integrity
- * Excellence
+ * Triving toward excellence
- * Ethical Ai
- * Ai for good
  * Black Live Matter

-and yes, I do not compromise on none of those for no reason.
+and yes, I wont compromise on any of those and for no reason.

 ### Main interest:
 Decision making under incertitude, Deep Reinforcement Learning, Maximum Entropy RL, sport, music, laughing until it hurts and perpetually seeking breathtaking views.